hphelion/documentation/compute.networks.topology.md

 ##For further information## {#ForFurtherInformation}

-* For basic information about our HP Helion Cloud compute services, take a look at the [HP Helion Cloud compute overview](/compute/) page
+* For basic information about our HP Helion Public Cloud compute services, take a look at the [HP Helion Public Cloud compute overview](/compute/) page
 * Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages
 * For information about the Open Stack networking features, surf on over to [their networking wiki](https://wiki.openstack.org/wiki/Quantum)